luhakv/about_me/README.md

 ## About me.
 Welcome

 My name is Hanna Lubneuskaya.
-I am studying Data Science Profession course at SkillFactory.

-For the last 9 years, I have been working as a web designer and UX | UI designer, participated in project launches, as well as worked as a Head of the Multimedia Resources Sector and led a team of developers working on commercial and ambassadorial products.
+For the last 9 years, I have been working as a web designer and UX | UI designer, member of Belarusian Uniion of designers, participated in project launches, as well as worked as a Head of the Multimedia Resources Sector and led a team of developers working on commercial and ambassadorial products.

 ***INTERNSHIPS:***
 - Creating value from new ideas and technologies.
 October 22-24, 2012.
 Hi-Tech Park (HTP); Minsk, Belarus